dilien/TempleWalkers/README.md

 - To describe the room use `d 1`
 - To try open the cupboard using the oxygen canister (which obviously would not work)  use `i 2 12`

+Tip: You might want to make a map as you play.
+It should make the game a whole lot easier (and more fun).

 ## Story/Objectives
 You work at a super top secret facility.
 It is Friday and no one is in the office because everyone is working from home.